Kim Junsu: 2010–2011: Musical's debut, Japan's solo debut and JYJ

 In September, JYJ released The..., their first Japanese EP, which debuted at number one on the Oricon chart.
 However, Avex had announced the suspension of the group's activities in Japan, including Kim's, the same month that year.
 JYJ proceeded to release The Beginning, a global album which was sung in English.
 Kim promoted the new album with JYJ via a worldwide showcase tour with dates in South Korea, Southeast Asia and the United States.

 In October, Kim was set to collaborate with Hungarian composer Sylvester Levay for a concert titled "Kim Junsu Musical Concert, Levay with Friends".
 It was held in Seoul at the Olympic Gymnastics Arena from the 7th until the 10th for a total of 4 days.
 Well-known German musical actor Uwe Kröger who worked with Levay in several musicals visited South Korea to participate in the concert as a special guest.
 During the show, Kim introduced "Miss You So", a song that was written especially for him by Levay, to the fans.
 He also performed "Intoxication" before Korean audience for the first time outside Japan.

-January 2011 saw the release of JYJ's Korean EP, Their Rooms "Our Story".
-Kim contributed in writing and composing two songs in the album, an up-tempo track titled "Mission" and a ballad titled "Fallen Leaves".
+In January 2011, JYJ released their EP, Their Rooms "Our Story", which Kim contributed in writing and composing two songs in the album, an up-tempo track titled "Mission" and a ballad titled "Fallen Leaves".
 The next month, he starred in his second musical, "Tears of Heaven".
 Kim played Jun-Hyung, a Korean soldier who fell in love with a Vietnamese singer during the Vietnam war.

-Starting from April, Kim toured Asia and North America for JYJ's first Worldwide Tour.
-The tour was later extended to Europe and South America, adding another four stops in Spain, Germany, Chile and Peru.
-In May, Kim was appointed the honorary ambassador for the 5th The Musical Awards, along with musical actress Jo Jung Eun.
+In May 2011, Kim was appointed the honorary ambassador for the 5th The Musical Awards, along with musical actress Jo Jung Eun.
 He's also nominated for "Best Actor" and later won the "Popular Star Award" at the same award ceremony.
 In August, Kim released a song for Korean drama Scent of A Woman's OST, "You Are So Beautiful".
 The song managed to top real-time music charts shortly after it was released.
 He also made a cameo appearance in the drama as a popular singer that the main character idolizes and looks up to.
 In September, JYJ released their first Korean full-length album, In Heaven.
 Kim and actress Song Ji-hyo featured in the six minutes long music video for the album's lead track, "In Heaven".
 A 10-minutes version was released later on, revealing the complete story line.
 In November, Kim won the "Popular Star Award" at the 17th Korea Musical Awards alongside "Tears of Heaven" co-star Yoon Gong Joo.
 In December, he and South Korean actor Jang Geun-Suk received a K-POP Superstar Award at the "2011 Asia Jewelry Awards" held in Seoul.